izetex/contracts/README.md

 initial token holders, and eventually games and game players.

-IZX smart contracts are forming the pure **decentralized organisation (DAO)**, with no central control or ability any person or organisation to change the rules or influence the execution of it in any way.
+IZX smart contracts are forming the pure **decentralized organisation (DAO)**, with no central control or ability any person or organisation to change the rules or influence the execution in any way.

 Smart contracts are developed from ideas, described in [IZX White Paper](https://github.com/izetex/documents/raw/master/IZX_WHITEPAPER_EN.pdf).